thorio/vfio-run/README.md

   ```

 - Boot the VM.
 You should see Windows start on the monitor(s) attached to the GPU you passed.
+  > You will likely have to drop to a TTY and stop your display server to successfully detach the GPU.
+How this is done may differ depending on your distro and setup, please check the relevant documentation.

 - If you have a second GPU, add looking glass and spice, then try connecting with the looking glass client.
   ```rust